kemitchell/blockchain-commons-patron-agreement/terms.md

     - all _Intellectual Property Rights_ that _Blockchain Commons_ creates as a result of _Blockchain Commons_'s work under any _Statement of Work_

-    - all _Intellectual Property Rights_ created by _Blockchain Commons_ using _Company_ equipment, supplies, facilities, or trade secrets
+    - all _Intellectual Property Rights_ created by _Blockchain Commons_ using _Patron_ equipment, supplies, facilities, or trade secrets

     - _Derivatives_ of _New Intellectual Property_